microsoft/azurelinux/toolkit/docs/building/building.md

 1) Just rebuild your toolchain every time (set `REBUILD_TOOLCHAIN=y`).
 The build tools will try to avoid rebuilding this as much as possible.
 1) Save the toolchain aside, and reference it via `TOOLCHAIN_ARCHIVE=my_toolchain.tar.gz`)
 1) A hybrid approach, use a stable toolchain via `git checkout 2.0-stable -- ./toolkit/resources/manifests/package/*` on top of a development branch.
 This will use the last toolchain **However THIS MAY NOT ALWAYS WORK**.
-There exist dependancy cyles in the packages which are broken by using pre-built toolchain packages.
+There exist dependency cycles in the packages which are broken by using pre-built toolchain packages.
 By rolling back the manifests these cycle breaking packages may no longer be available.

 | Branch            | Pros                 | Cons
 |:------------------|:---------------------|------